 In Tony’s adult years he suffered many losses.
 After many of these losses,Tony put his focus headlong into his music.He lived a wild life for a while, but ended up in situations where he had to either quit what he was doing, or die.
-Against all odds, He continued back into music with his “TMFP BAND”.
+Against all odds, He continued back into music with the Tony Perdue Band (aka The TMFP Band).
 Tony went back to his roots, and started writing and playing original music that told stories of real life, love, heartache, and redemption.
-Tony also did a solo project with electronic music that was highly influenced by 80s synth pop.
-Even though the music sounded completely different, he used what he learned from country song structures to create new music he termed “Electrobilly”.
-His main focus now has playing with the roots influenced TMFP band, and doing smaller, more intimate acoustic shows.
+Tony also has a solo project called "Hologram Parsons".
+It's an early electronic influenced music project, with an emphasis on 1980s style synthpop.
+He affectionally calls the genre of "Hologram Parsons" as “Electrobilly”.
+He recently has focused mostly on playing with the american roots influenced Tony Perdue Band, and also doing solo acoustic shows.
 He continues to borrow from the past to spark his creativity, but then runs it through his own special filter that creates something brand new.
 You can point to certain musical influences Tony has had, but he will always do things exactly the way his instincts tell him to.
-That’s what American originals do!
+That’s what american originals do.

 Also contact us here for Tony Perdue music licensing and placement

-Be sure to sign up to the Tony Perdue Mailing list to stay in the loop!
+Be sure to sign up to the Tony Perdue Mailing list to stay in the loop.